 A vast collection of exhibits in Hong Kong Maritime Museum.

 Hong Kong’s history and development are deeply intertwined with the sea.
 The Hong Kong Maritime Museum revisits Hong Kong’s transformation from a small fishing village to a major international trade port through a vast collection of 1,200 exhibits.
-It’s more than just a fun history lesson; kids will love steering container barge, high-speed boat, and even the famous historic Star Ferry in the museum’s state-of-the-art Ship Bridge Simulator.
+It’s more than just a fun history lesson; kids will love steering container, barges, high-speed boats, and even the famous historic Star Ferry in the museum’s state-of-the-art Ship Bridge Simulator.

 Hong Kong Maritime Museum